scuba-hacker/pros3-oled-3-12/README.md

-# pros3-oled-3-12
+# pros3-oled-2-42

-Project for Unexpected Maker ProS3 to use display 3.12 inch 256x64 oled display
+Test for using the Waveshare OLED 2.42 monochrome display via SPI with the Unexpected Maker Pro S3 microcontroller.